 Cavities usually occur in the pits and crevices on the top of your teeth, in the hard-to-reach areas between your teeth, and at the gum line.
 Cavities leave your tooth susceptible to infection.
 A tooth infection is painful and can lead to lost teeth, gum disease, or bone infections that can be life-threatening.
 For your health and continued beautiful smile, visit your family dentist.

-Our best rated dentists have years of experience helping patients from Yonkers and surrounding areas with fixing tiny to large hols.
-We offer absolutely painless approach to cavity hole treatment.
-Come visit our dentistry center whether you have a small hole in tooth or even if you are unsure.
+Our best-rated dentists have years of experience helping patients from Yonkers and surrounding areas fix tiny to large holes.
+We offer a painless approach to cavity hole treatment.
+Visit our dentistry center whether you have a small hole in your tooth or even if you are unsure.
 We can help!

 How Can a Dentist Tell If I Have a Cavity?

 When you have a checkup, your local dentist or Dr. Farokhzadeh of Park Avenue Smiles will visually examine your teeth as sometimes a larger cavity can be seen by the naked eye.

 They will also carefully probe your teeth for any signs of softness in your dental enamel that could indicate the beginnings of a lesion.

 Regular dental x-rays help your dentist detect cavities in areas not visible to the naked eye, for example, in the contact areas between your teeth.

 Tooth decay can often develop in these contact areas because they are more likely to harbor bacteria and fragments of food, especially if you don’t floss every day.
 When visiting your dentist, it’s well worth telling them about any signs of tooth sensitivity or any other symptoms you might have noticed that could indicate a cavity.